Flora Municipality: Svanøy

-Svanøya is the southernmost and greenest island in the district of Flora.
+Svanøya is the southernmost and greenest island in the municipality.
 The island was the district's most important trade centre last century, and exports and shipping were major activities.
 A stone cross memorial commemorating King Olav the Holy and a sacrificial site from the Viking Age can be found here.

 The Svanøy Estate is an old seat of nobility from 1685.
 It includes 62 acre of cultivated land and 30 acre of woodland, as well as a garden.

 Eirikstad Farm

 The Saga says that the Viking King Eirik Blodøks grew up here, hence the name.
 It contains a museum with old farming tools.
 Fjord horses are bred and trained here.

 Batalden Boathouse

-Norway's westernmost art gallery is housed in a restored fishing building.
+Norway's westernmost art gallery is housed in a restored fishing building on Batalden.
 Regular painting and drawing courses are held.

 Troll Cave

 Trollhola, a prehistoric cave, is located on the island of Askrova.
 The main cavern is the size of a cathedral, has several passages leading from it.
 The highest point of the island, 233 m above sea level, provides a view of the archipelago.